 Camp Greenville Culture

-All great camps are built on tradition and Y Camp Greenville is one of the best.
-Whether it’s getting an update from Captain Food Waste, singing Ole’ Lady Leary, taking a Fog Jog or becoming a Monk’s Old Timers, everyone can be a great boy or a great girl at Camp Greenville.
-Take some time to learn some camp songs, discover 100 summers of tradition or see what happens before breakfast at Morning Activities.
+All great camps are built on tradition and YMCA Camp Greenville is one of the best.
+Whether it’s getting an update from Captain Food Waste, singing Ole’ Lady Leary, taking a Fog Jog or becoming a Monk’s Old Timers, everyone can join in on over 100 years of exceptional tradition.
+Read below to discover what traditions your camper can participate in this summer!

 Cabin of Excellence

-This award is given only to those cabins who do all of the following: keep the cabin clean every day, complete 3 hikes of length, lead a song, do a service project for Camp and do a random act of kindness.
+This award is given to those cabins who do all of the following: keep the cabin clean every day, complete 2-3 hikes, perform a song or skit, do a small service project for Camp and do a random act of kindness.

-Every Saturday before breakfast the whole camp gathers at the tennis courts in their pajamas for one last dance party.
+Every Saturday before breakfast the whole camp gathers at the gaga court in their pajamas for one last dance party.

 Monks Old Timers